Standard Cost of Attendance

 *This is the Standard Cost of Attendance (COA), which is used to determine eligibility for LRAP.

-NOTE: For students borrowing federal student loans for the 2020-2021 academic year, the average educational loan fees for borrowers at Columbia Law School will automatically be added to the cost of attendance at the time of loan certification.
-Based upon an assessment of Law School borrowing during the 2019-2020 academic year, the average educational loan fees amount to $2,439 ($217 for Stafford loans and $2,222 for Graduate PLUS loans).
+NOTE: For students borrowing federal student loans for the 2021-2022 academic year, the average educational loan fees for borrowers at Columbia Law School will automatically be added to the cost of attendance at the time of loan certification.
+Based upon an assessment of Law School borrowing during the 2020-2021 academic year, the average educational loan fees amount to $2,332 ($215 for Unsubsidized loans and $2,117 for Graduate PLUS loans).

-Living expenses provide for a moderate standard of living for the New York area during the academic year (September 2020 - April 2021).
+Living expenses provide for a moderate standard of living for the New York area during the nine-month academic year.
 Additionally, most grant and loan funds are divided equally and disbursed at the beginning of each semester and must cover educational expenses for several months.
 As such, it is very important to plan carefully so that your funds will be sufficient for the entire academic year.
 Students needing to finance their entire cost of education must keep in mind that they will be living on a fixed income, and must establish their spending priorities accordingly.
 If you choose to spend more in one area, you will need to reduce your expenses in other areas.

 Only books and texts required as part of the academic course(s) will be allowed in the COA.
 Discretionary purchases of books, texts and supplies are not accommodated in the COA.
 Therefore, suggested/recommended books or texts that are discretionary (not required or mandatory for an academic course) will not be included in the COA.